The puzzling year 2020

 The impressive relaunch of spiegel.de

-The combination of print and online usually looks simple on paper and is logically even absolutely necessary.
-In real life, the world usually looks different and many media companies have great difficulty taking this step.
-"Spiegel" has now achieved a great success, as experts attest.
-On the one hand, because it had the courage to do so, because it had a brilliant technical concept and because it communicated in an unusually transparent manner both internally and externally.
-Stefan Ottlitz is responsible for the project.
-He will talk about the key points of the process in Vienna and present the next tasks Spiegel has set itself for 2020.
-These include the further development of the payment model.
+The combination of print and online usually seems simple in theory.
+In practice, however, many media companies have great difficulty taking this step.
+The "Spiegel" has succeeded in making a very big splash even before Corona, as experts confirm.
+On the one hand, because "Spiegel" had the courage to do so, because it had an ingenious technical concept and because it communicated in an unusually transparent manner both internally and externally.
+So how has the concept proved itself in this demanding year?
+Where does it need to be improved?
+Where were expectations exceeded?
+Responsible for the project is "Spiegel" development manager and managing director Stefan Ottlitz.
+He will be in Vienna to talk about the key points of the process and what tasks "Spiegel" has set itself for 2021 in the Corona year.

 Alec Russell, Kevin Wilson